If you've ever cooked a blueberry for more than a minute, you know their fatal flaw.

 Make whatever single pie crust.
 You can use your go-to ratios, or I've included Beranbaum's recipe, which is excellent, and has all sorts of clever tricks.

 Whatever dough recipe you use, you'll just roll one out, crimp it or not, and blind bake it.
-You can brush on some egg white for extra insurance, but you don't really need to.
+You can brush on some egg white for extra insurance (read: no soggy bottoms in sight), but you don't really need to.

 As they're bursting into a syrupy pulp, you whisk in a slurry of cornstarch and water, plus lemon and salt.